-Fabio Cuzzolin was born in Jesolo, Italy.
+Professor Fabio Cuzzolin (pronounced: 'Kootzoleen') was born in Jesolo, Italy.

-He graduated magna cum laude with the University of Padua, was awarded a Ph.D. there in 2001 for a thesis entitled “Visions of a generalized probability theory", and worked in world-class institutions such as the Washington University in St. Louis, Politecnico di Milano, the University of California at Los Angeles.
+He graduated magna cum laude with the University of Padua, was awarded a Ph.D. there in 2001 for a thesis entitled Visions of a generalized probability theory, and worked in world-class institutions such as the Washington University in St. Louis, Politecnico di Milano, the University of California at Los Angeles.
 In 2006 he was awarded a Marie Curie Fellowship with INRIA Rhone-Alpes, France.
 In 2007 he classified second there in the Senior Researcher national recruitment.

-He has taken on the role of Head of the Artificial Intelligence research group in September 2012, and has been awarded in October 2012 a Next 10 award by the Faculty of Technology, Design and Environment as one of its top emerging researchers.
+He joined Oxford Brookes University in 2008, took up a Senior Lectureship there in July'11, and a Readership in October 2011.
+He has taken on the role of Head of the Artificial Intelligence and Vision research group in September 2012, and has been awarded in October 2012 a Next 10 award by the Faculty of Technology, Design and Environment as one of its top emerging researchers.

-Dr Cuzzolin has served in the TCP of more than 30 international conferences, and will be the Chair and local organizer of the upcoming 3rd International Conference on the Theory of Belief Functions (BELIEF 2014), to be held in Oxford, UK.
+He was the Program Chair and local organizer of the 3rd International Conference on the Theory of Belief Functions (BELIEF 2014), which was held in St. Hugh's College, Oxford, UK.